General Policy Statement

 Policy Qualitative Measure: Grading Policies and Academic Promotion

-The Medical Committee on Academic Standing (MCAS) at AMS is charged with the responsibility of reviewing the academic performance of all medical students.
+The Medical Committee on Academic Standing and Professionalism (MCASP) at AMS is charged with the responsibility of reviewing the academic performance of all medical students.
 On the basis of this review, the MCAS determines whether students are to be promoted, promoted with conditions, not promoted, dismissed, graduated, or graduated contingent upon completion of certain remaining requirements.

-Medical students are graded on a Satisfactory (S), No Credit (NC) basis and Honors (H) basis, when applicable.
+Medical students are graded on a Satisfactory (S), No Credit (NC) basis in years 1 and 2.
+In years 3 and 4, students are graded on a Honors (H), Satisfactory (S), No Credit (NC) basis, when applicable.
 (See Section II for available grading options for each course.)
-For a detailed description of AMS grading policies, refer to the Student Affairs Policies Handbook 2011-2012, Section III.
-Students must complete each required course, clerkship or elective in the curriculum with a satisfactory grade (or an equivalent as determined by the MCAS) in order to graduate.
+For a detailed description of AMS grading policies, refer to the Student Affairs Policies Handbook 2014-2015, Section III.
+Students must complete each required course, clerkship or elective in the curriculum with a satisfactory grade (or an equivalent as determined by the MCASP) in order to graduate.
 Therefore, grade performance as a measure of satisfactory academic progress is reviewed in the context of each course.